5 top tips to help you enjoy the festive season without the financial hangover

 Make sure you know your credit limit before you start spending.
 Going over an agreed credit limit can be really harmful for your score, as it suggests to lenders you're not coping with your current debt.
 It can be pricey too, with most lenders charging fees and interest if you go over your limit.

 Even though most of us might not think it, overdrafts on your current account count as credit.
 If you accidentally go overdrawn on your account without having a planned overdraft, you'll get hit with fees and charges, and it can potentially damage your score.
 If you think there’s a chance you’ll need an overdraft, make sure this is authorised by your bank first.

 Lenders look at the total credit available to you, and how much of it you're using (known as your credit utilisation).
 If you use too much of your total limit, it can count against your score.
-Equifax suggest using no more than 50% - so if you have £4,000 total credit limit across 3 credit cards, try not to use more than £2,000 across the 3.
+Equifax suggest using no more than 50% - so if you had £4,000 total credit limit across three credit cards, you should try not to use more than £2,000 in total.

 TIP 3: Make everything automatic

 It’s easy to miss payments when you’re busy worrying about what to get your cousin for Christmas or rushing from one party to another.
 This is especially the case if you’ve taken out a new form of credit in the lead up to the holidays.

 But missing payments, or paying late, can be costly to both your score and your wallet.
 If you miss a single payment as a one-off, it shouldn't cause too many problems, but if you do this more than once it could be quite damaging to your score.
 Late fees and penalties often come along with missing payments too, so it can make your existing debts build up quite quickly.